coder/coder/README.md

 There are a few ways to run Coder:

-- To run a **temporary deployment**, start with dev mode (all data is in-memory and is destroyed on exit):
+- To run a **temporary deployment**, start with dev mode (all data is in-memory and destroyed on exit):

   ```bash
   coder server --dev